 Community College Agreements

 We welcome all community college graduates.
 Some community colleges have agreements with AMU that align earned associate degrees with specific bachelor’s programs for maximum transfer credits.
-Find out if we have an articulation agreement with your school.
+Find out if we have an agreement with your school.